what does btw mean in text

 Person B:

 Thank you!
-BTW, that beach was even prettier in real life.
+BTW, the beach was even prettier in real life.

 Person A: